 - Melanin deposited in basal and suprabasal keratinocytes

-- Highly dendritic (branched) deeply pigmented melanocytes
+- Highly dendritic (branched) intensely pigmented melanocytes

-- Melanin in the dermis within melanophages
+- Melanin within dermal melanophages

 - Solar elastosis and elastic fibre fragmentation